 Neem tea is not safe for pregnant women to use and may interact with some medications.
 Consult with a doctor, herbalist, or Ayurvedic practitioner before beginning treatment with neem.

-Using neem tea is not advised for pregnant women, lactating women, couples looking to conceive, children, people taking lithium, those with auto-immune disorders or diabetes, organ transplants, or a surgery scheduled two weeks ahead or less.
+Using neem tea is not advised for pregnant women, lactating women, couples looking to conceive, children, people taking lithium, those with auto-immune disorders or diabetes, organ transplants, or for someone with a surgery scheduled two weeks ahead or less.

 Neem tea can be prepared much like other herbal infusions and decoctions.